blabla1337/skf-flask/skf/markdown/knowledge_base/94-knowledge_base--Input_rejection--.md

 ## Description:

-Whenever the application detects malicious or unexpected user-input you want to make sure the application actual rejects the submitted user-input rather than directly process it.
+Whenever the application detects malicious or unexpected user-input, you want to make sure the application actual rejects the submitted user-input rather than directly process it.

 ## Solution: